Batik: Ancient to early modern periods

 Batik-like resist dyeing is an ancient art form.
 It existed in Egypt in the 4th century BC, where it was used to wrap mummies; linen was soaked in wax, and scratched using a stylus.
-It continued to be used to the medieval Byzantine era, although surviving pieces are rare.
+It continued to be used into the medieval Byzantine era, although surviving pieces are rare.
 In Asia, the technique is attested in India, the Tang dynasty in China, and the Nara Period in Japan.
-In Africa it was practiced by the Yoruba people of Nigeria, as well as by the Soninke and Wolof of Senegal.
+In Africa, it was practiced by the Yoruba people of Nigeria, as well as by the Soninke and Wolof of Senegal.